vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

     `enqueued_as_request`.
 This will be empty if the endpoint has an associated MsgQueue.

+## A note on terminology: "caller" and "callee"

+We are using the terms "caller" and "callee" to emphasise that these roles are relative to a particular interaction.
+The "caller" is the process that sends a request and may later receive a reply.
+The "callee" is the process that receives a request and may send a reply.
+We can't use the terms "sender" and "receiver" for these two roles because the caller and callee may both send and receive messages.

+An alternative pair of terms would be "client" and "server".
+We are avoiding those terms, for two reasons:

+*   Firstly, a process that is a server in one interaction can be the client in another interaction.
+*   Secondly, a server process may send callback messages to its clients (e.g. send-only request messages).
+In such cases, we choose to say that the server remains a server but acts as a caller when sending a message to its clients.

+The terms "caller" and "callee" are commonly used in the context of programming languages and compilers where it is clear that a function may be a callee in one case and a caller in another case.

 ## Acknowledgements

 The concept of MBOs, with the MBO acting as both a reusable message